IronSide25/WebAppAPI/README.md

-﻿# WebAppAPI
+# WebAppAPI

-FOR TESTING
+Simple REST API with Google and Microsoft Account authentication.
+It was a part of an university project.
+Data model is very simple, because the main part of this application was external provider authetication.

+# Testing endpoints
-run as WebAppAPI
+Run as WebAppAPI (not ISS Express)
-u can use Postman or web for GET endpoints
+You can use Postman or web for GET endpoints

 //----CARS----//	------------------------------------------------------------------------------------------------------------------------------------------------